Angelmmiguel/svgi/README.md

     --legend                  Show the tree color legend.
 Only available for human formatter
 ```

+### Node Version

+`svgi` requires a `> 6` node version because it uses some features from the new versions of ECMAScript.
+We are working to provide executable files for the environments that doesn't fit with the current requirements.
+More information at [#8](https://github.com/Angelmmiguel/svgi/issues/8) and [#11](https://github.com/Angelmmiguel/svgi/issues/11).

 # Formatters

 You can change the output format with the `-o` option.